pysathq/pysat/web/index.rst

 easily prototype with SAT oracles in Python while exploiting incrementally the power of the original low-level implementations of modern SAT solvers.

-PySAT can be helpful when solving problems in :math:`\mathbb{NP}` but also `beyond <http://beyondnp.org/>`__ :math:`\mathbb{NP}`.
-For instance, PySAT is handy when one needs to quickly implement a MaxSAT solver, an MUS/MCS extractor or enumerator, an abstraction-based QBF solver, or any other kind of tool solving an application problem with the (potentially *multiple* and/or *incremental*) use of a SAT oracle.
+PySAT can be helpful when solving problems in `NP
+<https://en.wikipedia.org/wiki/NP_(complexity)>`__ but also `beyond NP
+<http://beyondnp.org/>`__.
+For instance, PySAT is handy when one needs to
+quickly implement a MaxSAT solver, an MUS/MCS extractor or enumerator, an abstraction-based QBF solver, or any other kind of tool solving an application problem with the (potentially *multiple* and/or *incremental*) use of a SAT oracle.

 PySAT is licensed under `MIT
 <https://raw.githubusercontent.com/pysathq/pysat/master/LICENSE.txt>`__.